Baby Crying at Night – Causes & Solutions

 - Be sure to extend the time between each visit, giving your child greater time to calm down and attempt to sleep.

-Gradual Distance Technique for your Crying Baby
+Gradual Distance Technique for Your Crying Baby

-The gradual distancing technique is one of the methods suggested to help stop baby crying at night for no reason.
+The gradual distancing technique is one of the methods suggested to help stop a baby from crying at night for no reason.
 Instead of severing your role in the baby’s get-back-to-sleep routine in one go, this method advocates doing it in a phased manner.
 Here is how you can go about this:

 - Then, gradually start leaving the room before he is fully asleep.